-It is the policy of The Lincoln University to comply with Title IX of the Education Amendments of 1972, which prohibits sex discrimination, including sexual harassment, and sexual violence in any of the University's programs and activities.
+It is the policy of Lincoln University to comply with Title IX of the Education Amend- ments of 1972, which prohibits sex discrimination, including sexual harassment, and sexual violence in any of the University's programs and activities.
 The University also complies with the provisions of Title IX that protect individuals from retaliation for filing a complaint, testifying, or participating in any way in an investigation, proceeding, or lawsuit alleging sex discrimination.
-The University's policies regarding Title IX can be accessed on the University's Policies webpage (http://www.lincoln.edu/hr/hrpolicies.html).
+The University's policies regarding Title IX can be accessed on the University's Human Resources Policies webpage.